 Every U.S. state and most U.S. territories, as well as the Canadian provinces of British Columbia, Alberta, and Quebec, have active unclaimed property programs.
 The laws protecting this property say these assets must remain on the books and claimable until reunited with the owners.
 However, state resources are limited, and that’s where NAUPA and MissingMoney.com come in.

 Anyone can simply enter their name into the MissingMoney.com search window.
 Required information includes the last name and state of residence, but if you have a common name, additional residential information may be needed.

-By creating a profile with MissingMoney.com, you can also link to the other 11 states that don’t currently participate in the national search database.
-Just click the ‘State Contact Information’ button, and you will see a map of the US, where you can choose any state you wish to search and will be taken to that state’s search page.
+The website also includes contact information and links to the unclaimed property offices of the states that do not participate in the national search database.
+Just click the “State Contact Information” button, and you will see a map of the U.S., where you can choose any state you wish to search and will be taken to that state’s search page.

 Forgotten Family Assets Can Be Claimed by Heirs

 Searching for unclaimed property can also be done in anyone’s name.
 If you had parents, grandparents, or relatives that you suspect had assets that weren’t identified in a will or trust, you can search the MissingMoney.com database for their names, too.
 Unclaimed assets, even if owned by someone who is now deceased, can be claimed by the legal heirs of that individual in perpetuity.

 To search for assets of a deceased relative, it’s important to have as much information about that person as possible, including previous residential addresses, full legal names, and maiden names, which can all help narrow the search.
 And don’t forget business names.
 If your relative had a business or legal partnership of some type, enter the business name in the search field.